Air Quality Regulations and Resources

 Kansas Air Quality Regulations

-Kansas Administrative Regulations (K.A.R.) contain rules applicable to air- emission sources in Kansas.
+Kansas Administrative Regulations (K.A.R.) contain rules applicable to air-emission sources in Kansas.
 KDHE publishes public notices on its website any time a new rule, modification of a rule, proposed draft permits, or other air-planning or air-monitoring strategies are being proposed or have been promulgated.
 The following links will direct you outside of the K-State PPI website to KDHE Bureau of Air and state of Kansas statutes.

 KDHE Bureau of Air - link to BOA home page

-Kansas Air Quality Regulations – link to Kansas’ current air quality regulations.
+Kansas Air Quality Regulations – link to Kansas’ current air quality regulations

-Kansas Air Quality Act - Kansas Statutes Annotated Chapter 65.
-Article 30 – link to statutes for the Kansas Air Quality Act.
+Kansas Air Quality Act – Kansas Statutes Annotated Chapter 65.
+Article 30 – link to statutes for the Kansas Air Quality Act

-KDHE Bureau of Air Public Notice Page – link to the website for public notice of new/revised regulations, draft permits, proposed planning and air monitoring.
+KDHE Bureau of Air Public Notice Page – link to the website for public notice of new/revised regulations, draft permits, proposed planning and air monitoring

 EPA Air Quality Regulations

-KDHE’s Bureau of Air has adopted by reference most of EPA’s air regulations, as identified by K.A.R.
+KDHE’s Bureau of Air has adopted by reference most of EPA’s air regulations, including K.A.R.
 28-19-720, et seq., K.A.R.
 28-19-735, et seq., and K.A.R.
 28-19-750, et seq.
 The links below will direct you to the federal eCFR.

 EPA Region 7 Air Quality Program - link to EPA Region 7 AQ page